 The impact of market access is also similar when using alternative values of θ , the trade elasticity.
 Smaller values of θ compress the distribution of changes in market access, just as for larger average prices, but increase the effect of gaining access such that there remains a similar effect from a one standard deviation greater increase in market access.
-Rows 12 to 14 show similar results using the extremes of the 95% confidence interval around our baseline estimate of θ (1.95 to 3.925) and a larger value of θ (8.22) from Donaldson and Hornbeck (2016).
+Rows 12 to 14 show similar results using the extremes of the 95% confidence interval around our baseline estimate of θ (1.95 to 3.90) and a larger value of θ (8.22) from Donaldson and Hornbeck (2016).

 Our baseline measure of county market access reflects counties' access to all other counties' population, though we estimate similar impacts from a one standard deviation increase in modified definitions of county market access.
 To incorporate the influence of access to international markets, we inflate the population in 11 counties with major international ports to reflect the value of imports and exports in each year divided by GDP per capita (row 15).
-The Census of Population is known to have undercounted population, especially in the South in 1870, and so in row 16 we inflate counties' population by year and region based on the estimated degree of undercounting by Hacker (2013).
+The Census of Population is known to have undercounted population, especially in the

+South in 1870, and so in row 16 we inflate counties' population by year and region based on the estimated degree of undercounting by Hacker (2013).
 Our baseline measure of market access considers counties' access to population, but we also replace counties' population with counties' wealth as an alternative proxy for counties' market size (row 17).
 The estimates are also not sensitive to including a county's own population in its market access (row 18), which we omit in our baseline measure to avoid regressing county manufacturing activity on its own population (along with other counties' population).

 Rows 19-22 report similar estimates when restricting the measurement of county market access to include only access to counties beyond 5 miles, 50 miles, 100 miles, or 200 miles, such that changes in county market access only reflect more-distant economic influences.
-One goal of excluding nearby counties in this "donut specification" is to adjust for spatially correlated growth, whereby a regional shock would increase economic activity in county A and its nearby counties and also increase county A's market access (which is a function of nearby counties' population).
+While market access regressions can still suffer from bias in these "donut" specifications (Allen and Arkolakis, 2023), the main goal of excluding nearby counties in these regressions is to consider spatially correlated growth, whereby a regional shock could increase economic activity in county A and its nearby counties and also increase county A's market access (which is a function of nearby counties' population).
 Omitting nearby counties from market access does not matter much in our context, though, because the spatial distribution of economic activity in the US is sufficiently concentrated at this time that county A's market access is generally more dependent on its cost of getting to major cities through the railroad and waterway network than the cost of getting to nearby counties.